 Items #35 - #40 — Level of Need (HCS, TxHmL and ICF/IID only)

 - All initial LON assignments during enrollment (PC2) require that supporting documentation be submitted to Program Enrollment Support (PES) for review.
-For LOC/LON Annual Renewals (PC3): Anytime the LON is different from the last authorized LON, a packet of supporting documentation Form 8603, Level of Need (LON) Review/Increase Cover Sheet must be submitted to Utilization Review (UR).
+For LOC/LON Annual Renewals (PC3): Anytime the LON is different from the last authorized LON, a packet of supporting documentation Including Form 8603, Level of Need (LON) Review/Increase Cover Sheet must be submitted to Utilization Review (UR) must be submitted.

 - If the requested LON (PC3 or PC4) is different from the straight calculated LON from the ICAP score due to behavioral status (ID/RC Assessment item numbers 35—38 are scored with at least 1 (for one “bump” above the ICAP score) or 2 (for an LON 9 request regardless of ICAP score), then supporting documentation must be submitted.